ozbonus/little-wonders/README.md

 # little-wonders
 A collection of self-guided analyses and things.
+Mostly Jupyter Notebooks.